Particular/docs.particular.net/nservicebus/messaging/headers.md

 ### NServiceBus.FLRetries

-The number of [immediate retries](/nservicebus/recoverability/#immediate-retries) that has been performed for a message.
+The number of [Immediate Retries](/nservicebus/recoverability/#immediate-retries) that has been performed for a message.

 ### NServiceBus.Retries

-The number of [delayed retries](/nservicebus/recoverability/#delayed-retries) that has been performed for a message.
+The number of [Delayed Retries](/nservicebus/recoverability/#delayed-retries) that has been performed for a message.

 ### NServiceBus.Retries.Timestamp